 Inflamed tissues of the piles can be shrunk without invasive treatments or manage symptoms until delivery, but certain invasive procedures may be necessary in some cases.
 Piles are often at their worst during the third trimester.
 If the problem does not emerge until after week 27 or 28, it is better to determine if it can wait until after birth.
 This decision is dependent on the specific details of the case.

 Painful haemorrhoids that do not respond to other, more conservative treatments and cases that present with uncontrolled bleeding leading to complications such as anaemia during pregnancy may require such interventions.
 A proper evaluation of such cases is the foremost to decide on the right choice of treatments.
-In case of any surgical intervention, there may be a need for c-section or other changes in birth plan.
+In case of any surgical intervention, there may be a need for a c-section or other changes in the birth plan.